Mike Pompeo claims Iran is new 'home base' of al-Qaida | DW | 12.01.2021

 US Secretary of State Mike Pompeo said Tuesday that al-Qaida has established a new home base in Iran, and has "burrowed inside" the country, making it harder for the US to target the militant group's members.

-Pompeo's claims are based on a New York Times report that a top al-Qaida leader, Abu Muhammad al-Masri, had been killed in Iran by Israeli operatives in August 2020.
+Pompeo's claims come on the back of a New York Times report that a top al-Qaida leader, Abu Muhammad al-Masri, had been killed in Iran by Israeli operatives in August 2020.
 Iran subsequently denied the report.

-"Al-Masri's presence inside Iran points to the reason that we're here today ... al-Qaida has a new home base: it is the Islamic Republic of Iran," Pompeo told a news conference at the National Press Club in Washington as an official confirmation of the report, albeit without providing hard evidence.
+"Al-Masri's presence inside Iran points to the reason that we're here today ... al-Qaida has a new home base, the Islamic Republic of Iran," Pompeo told a news conference at the National Press Club in Washington as an official confirmation of the report, albeit without providing hard evidence.

-"Tehran gives sanctuary to the terror group's senior leaders .. and has allowed al-Qaida to fund-raise, to freely communicate with other members around the world and perform many other functions that were previously directed from Afghanistan and Pakistan," Pompeo said.
+"Tehran gives sanctuary to the terror group's senior leaders .. and has allowed al-Qaida to fund-raise, to freely communicate with other members around the world and perform many other functions that were previously directed from Afghanistan and Pakistan."

 Iranian Foreign Minister Mohammad Javad Zarif responded to Pompeo's remarks on Twitter, calling them "fictitious declassifications" and "warmongering lies."